 - Enjoyment courses are those in which the majority of class is spent with the students discussing the topic or practicing a skill rather than the instructor presenting.
 The Instructor’s primary purpose is for group sharing and discussion.

 - Course Description: Your course description should be concise and clear about the topics and classroom activities so that students will know what to expect.
-We ask you to limit the length of this description to approximately 75 words (475 characters) that could be used in our course catalog.
+We ask you to limit the length of this description to approximately 100 words that could be used in our course catalog.
 Students need to know what will be taught, the approach to the subject matter (lecture, interactive discussion, skill activities, films/readings, etc.), and out-of-class preparations (readings or assignments).

 - Course Outline: It is helpful to the proposal evaluation committee to see a brief statement of what will be covered during each week of your course.
 This information is especially relevant to instructors new to our program.
 This helps the committee to evaluate the appropriateness of the course for our OLLI program.